General Optometry

 Managing Blue Light Sensitivity

 Several strategies are helpful in protecting your eyes from blue light sensitivity.
 For one, adjusting your screen time and habits by taking regular breaks and avoiding exposure during the evening hours to promote better sleep is ideal.
-You can also use blue light filtering technology on your devices or wear specialized glasses that block blue light.
+You can also use blue light filtering technology on your devices or wear advanced glasses that block blue light.

 Addressing and managing blue light sensitivity is vital for your overall eye health and well-being.
-If you suspect you’re sensitive to it, don’t hesitate to schedule your check-up with the eye care specialist at Insight Vision Center Optometry.
+If you suspect you’re sensitive to it, don’t hesitate to schedule your check-up with the eye care Providers at Insight Vision Center Optometry.
 Call (714) 486-3315, or fill out our contact form.

 Insight Vision Center Optometry